HL7/fhir-pacio-pfe/input/pagecontent/domains.md

 		* $LNC#<New Code Here>

 This will add the new code to the Value Set whose list it has been added under.

-### Supplemental Guide Development and Maintenance

-Development and maintenance of the [supplemental guide](https://confluence.hl7.org/display/PC/Supplemental+Guide) will be done by the PACIO project.
-Expected activities include
-- Definition of additional domains
-- Creation, publication, and maintenance of value sets containing codes for use within each domain
-- Additional guidance and support for implementers